 When should I go to the emergency room?

 If you or a loved one seems in danger of harming themselves or others, get help right away.
-Go to an emergency room, call 911, or call the National Suicide Prevention Lifeline at 800.273.8255.
+Go to an emergency room, call 911, or call the Suicide and Crisis Lifeline at 988.
 This national network of local crisis centers provides free, confidential emotional support to people in suicidal crisis or emotional distress.
 It’s available 24/7.